 Fracture mechanics verification of metallic pressure vessels and metallic liners of COPV shall, when required in conformance with ECSS-E-ST-32-02, be performed in conformance with Figure 8-1 and clauses 6.3.2 and 7.

+ECSS-E-ST-32-02 also includes fracture control requirements for composite pressure vessels without liners or non-metallic liners.

 ECSS-E-ST-32-01_0810108

 The verification of 8.2.2.2b, shall demonstrate safe life against hazardous leakage and burst.